 Swiss chard is a great container vegetable.
 It doesn’t require a lot of space and can easily be grown on a windowsill or balcony.

-When planting, it’s important to use a pot that has enough space (at least 12 inches deep) and drainage holes.
+When planting, it’s essential to use a pot with sufficient space (at least 12 inches deep) and drainage holes.
 You’ll also need to make sure the pot is large enough to accommodate the plant’s mature size.

-Simply fill the pot with potting mix and bury the plant’s roots up to the base of the leaves.
-Water generously and place in a sunny spot.
+Fill the pot with potting mix and bury the plant’s roots up to the base of the leaves.
+Finally, water the plant generously and place it in a sunny spot.

 Fertilizer Requirements

 Swiss chard is a light feeder and requires a lot of nitrogen.
-If you’re planning on planting it near other plants in your garden, make sure to keep that in mind and fertilize accordingly.
+If you plan to plant it near other plants in your garden, be sure to consider this and fertilize accordingly.

 Garden Pests

-There are a few garden pests that like to snack on Swiss chard.
+There are a few garden pests that enjoy snacking on Swiss chard.
 Among the most common are cucumber beetles, slugs, and snails.

 While there’s not much you can do to prevent these pests from attacking your organic plants, there are a few ways to discourage them.
 For cucumber beetles, you can coat your plant leaves with a neem oil solution.
 This will deter them from feasting on your chard.